-UKeiG's most popular professional development courses include search tools and strategies, knowledge management, open access and research data management.
+UKeiG's most popular training courses include search tools and strategies, intellectual property, e-books, intranets and content management.

-A key benefit of membership is that the CPD courses, meetings and networking forums provide 'crossover' insight from one discipline to another.
-Members see UKeiG as a way of keeping up to date with trends and developments outside of their core, day-to-day business.
-Few other organisations provide this kind of cross-sectorial context and oversight.
+A key benefit of membership is that the training courses, meetings and networking forums provide "crossover" insight from one discipline to another.
+Members see UKeiG as a way of keeping up to date with trends and developments outside of their core, day-today business.
+Few other organisations provide this kind of cross-sectoral context and oversight.